JussiLem/RecipeBook/README.md

 ### Folder structure

 The components and screens are separated so they can be more easily recycled in the application.
-The graphql folder contains auto generated files are created by the appsync.
+The graphql folder contains auto generated files that are created by the appsync.
 The original schema that can be edited can be found from:
 ``/amplify/backend/api/recipebook/schema.graphql``